{{flagHref}}

 Why is oxygen important in industrial applications?

-In industry, oxygen is used for combustion processes, for example in steel production, and in procedures such as welding and metal cutting.
+Oxygen is used for combustion in industries, such as steel production, and for processes such as welding and cutting metals.

 How is oxygen produced in nature?

-In nature, oxygen is produced by plants and algae through photosynthesis, whereby carbon dioxide and water are converted into oxygen and glucose using sunlight.
+Oxygen is produced by plants and algae through photosynthesis, where they convert carbon dioxide and water into oxygen and glucose using sunlight.

-Although oxygen is necessary for life, it can be hazardous at high concentrations and may cause oxygen toxicity, which can affect the lungs and the central nervous system.
+While oxygen is necessary for life, it can be hazardous in high concentrations, causing oxygen toxicity, which can affect the lungs and the central nervous system.

 About the author